One-Simon/GitStats/README.md

 > [!TIP]
 > To change a card later, edit the matching `gitstats:config` block and rerun the workflow.

->[WARNING]
+> [!WARNING]
->DO NOT eidt the generated content between display markers.
+> DO NOT eidt the generated content between display markers.